mila/django-urldecorators/README.rst

-Django-urldecorators is a reusable Django application which allows apply view decorators and middleware components based on requested URL.
+Django-urldecorators is a reusable Django application which allows apply view decorators and middleware components based on a requested URL.

-The application is compatible with Django versions from 1.0 to 1.4.
+This library is compatible with Django 1.4 and later.
+If you need to use older Django versions (which receive no security updates or bugfixes) you can install 0.4 version of django-urldecorators.

 Installation and usage
 ======================

-1) Run `python setup.py install` or add `urldecorators` directory to your `PYTHONPATH` (or use pip or easy_install).
+1) Run `python setup.py install` or add the `urldecorators` module to your `PYTHONPATH` (or use pip or easy_install).

 2) In `urls.py` file replace `from django.conf.urls import *`